 Importance of Trademark for Trading Businesses

-While licensing allows you to trade, trademarks protect what you trade under your brand identity.
+While licensing allows you to trade, trademarks protect the identity under which you trade.
 In international markets, your brand name, logo, or packaging often becomes your most valuable asset.

 Without trademark protection: